ooduola/MyLearnings/week_notes/Week3.md

 *Wednesday 27th May 2020*
  - GOAL: Improve understanding of HTTP and Servers.
  - PLAN: Work through Clients & Servers 1 practical.
 Read through HTTP in depth
- - OUTCOME:
+ - OUTCOME: Completed Client 1 pratical.
+Have a good basic understanding of request/response, HTTP and HTML.

 *Thursday 28th May 2020*
- - GOAL:
+ - GOAL: To get the basics of building a simple web app.
+Understand what rack is.
- - PLAN:
+ - PLAN: Complete the Birthday Greeter App.
+Read through Pills on Rack and Sinatra.
  - OUTCOME:

 *Friday 29th May 2020*